 The Level 2 SFRA was completed in January 2021 after which the Government issued updated Guidance.
 The new Guidance breaks down large river basins into smaller management catchments including the River Soar which was formally included in the larger Humber Basin.
 It also sets out new climate change assumptions which inform rainfall and peak river flow allowances.

-While the new assumptions were published too late to be integrated into the assessment, the SFRA’s approach to modelling included assumptions which adequately cover the full range of river catchment allowances issued and the Environment Agency has its contentment with this approach.
+While the new assumptions were published too late to be integrated into the assessment, the SFRA’s approach to modelling included assumptions which adequately cover the full range of river catchment allowances issued and the Environment Agency has expressed its contentment with this approach.

 The SFRA applied peak river flow allowances for the Humber River Basin, but this was supplemented by finer grained modelling work.